Junhwa1207-design/Jung_J_HW1_ModularCSS/README.md

 This is my assignment for the Modular CSS.
 And for this modular CSS, I made SASS file.
 But, I applied that modular CSS only for the mainHead and sideNav.
+Throughout this assignment, I've learned how can I deal with CSS more efficiently.